Program in Political Science

 Teacher Certification

-The Department of History and Government offers a variety of undergraduate and graduate programs resulting in state teacher certification at the middle school level.
+The Department of History and Government offers a variety of undergraduate and graduate programs that prepare students for in state teacher certification at the middle school level.
 Each of the options listed for certification must be completed in compliance with requirements set by the Texas Education Agency and the Texas Higher Education Coordinating Board.
+All students desiring teacher certification must comply with all certification requirements as outlined by the College of Professional Education.

 Pre-Law